VasylMagora/azure-iot-edge-get-started/README.md

 <a name="Manual"></a>
 # Step 3: Manual Test for Azure IoT Edge on device

-This section walks you through the test to be performed on the Edge devices running the Linux operating system such that it can qualify for Azure IoT Edge certification.

 <a name="Step-3-1-IoTEdgeRunTime"></a>
 ## 3.1 Edge RuntimeEnabled (Mandatory)